ds-horizon/logwise/kafka/README.md

 Kafka serves as the message streaming platform for high-throughput log data.
 Vector automatically creates topics when sending logs to Kafka.
 This guide covers the essential configuration needed.

-**Important**: We require **Zookeeper-based Kafka** (not KRaft mode) because we use Kafka Manager APIs for metrics, which require Zookeeper.
+**Important**: We require **Zookeeper-based Kafka** because we use Kafka Manager APIs for metrics, which require Zookeeper.

 ## Installation

 ### Prerequisites

 - Java 8 or higher
-- Zookeeper (required - not KRaft mode)
+- Zookeeper

 ### Installation Steps

 1. **Download Kafka**
-   - Download a Zookeeper-compatible Kafka version (not KRaft-only)
+   - Download a Zookeeper-compatible Kafka version
    - Extract the archive

 2. **Install Zookeeper**